-Guest blogger Gabor Bessenyei is the founding managing partner and CEO of MorphoLogic Localisation, a language service provider and technology company located in Budapest, and the developer of Globalese NMT, now available in the Memsource technology platform.
+Guest blogger Gabor Bessenyei is the founding managing partner and CEO of MorphoLogic Localisation, a language service provider and technology company located in Budapest, and the developer of Globalese NMT, soon to be available in the Memsource technology platform.
 An expert on Neural Machine Translation, we asked Gabor to provide an overview of this new and rapidly evolving technology and what it means for the language industry.

 These days, language industry professionals simply can’t escape hearing about neural machine translation (NMT).
 However, there still isn’t enough information about the practical facts of NMT for translation buyers, language service providers, and translators.
 People often ask: is NMT intended for me?
 How will it change my life?

-Guest Speaker: Gabor Besseynei – CEO, MorphoLogic Localisation
+Guest Speaker: Gabor Bessynei – CEO, MorphoLogic Localisation

 A Short History and Comparison